mattboyer/PYaffs/_drafts/filesystem_stuff.md

 brw------- root     root       7,   0 2014-07-19 22:26 loop0
 {% endhighlight %}

-The filesystems that are used for persistent data storage on the phone are backed by [Memory Technology Devices](http://www.linux-mtd.infradead.org/faq/general.html) devices.
+The filesystems that are used for persistent data storage on the phone are backed by [Memory Technology Devices](http://www.linux-mtd.infradead.org/faq/general.html).
 The FAQ I just linked to points out that MTD are neither character nor block devices, yet for the purpose of data storage they are accessed *as* block devices.

 We can see that there's a grand total of 14 MTD block devices in `/dev/block`, of which only four are used for mounted filesystems.
 Major device number `31` is indeed claimed by the `mtdblock` driver: